bihealth/hoenzke_et_al_human_lungs_covid_ace2/README.md

     └── cellranger
 ```

-final R objects are also available.
+final R objects are also available and should go into `data/seurat`

 ## CellBender